-1.2.
-Purpose and Need
+1.3 Purpose and Need

-The purpose of this action is to develop a flexible management approach for federally permitted charter vessels that provides flexibility, reduces management uncertainty, improves economic conditions, and increases fishing opportunities for federal charter vessels and their angler passengers.
+The purpose of this action is to develop a management approach for federally permitted Gulf reef fish charter vessels that provides flexibility, reduces management uncertainty, improves economic conditions, and increases fishing opportunities for federal charter vessels and their angler passengers.

-The need is to adhere to the national standards (NS) of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and to reconsider fishery management within the context of the regions of the Gulf: to prevent overfishing while achieving, on a continuing basis, the optimum yield from the harvest of red snapper by the forhire sector (NS 1); take into account and allow for variations among, and contingencies in the fisheries, fishery resources, and catches (NS 6); and provide for the sustained participation of the fishing communities of the Gulf and to the extent practicable, minimize adverse economic impacts on such communities (NS 8).
+The need is to consider flexible management approaches for federally permitted charter vessels that will prevent overfishing while achieving, on a continuing basis, the optimum yield from the harvest of red snapper by the for-hire sector (national standard (NS) 1); take into account and allow for variations among, and contingencies in the fisheries, fishery resources, and catches (NS 6); and provide for the sustained participation of the fishing communities of the Gulf and to the extent practicable, minimize adverse economic impacts on such communities (NS 8).